The Dunbar Branch: Dallas’ First Library for the African-American Community, 1931-1959

-An article from The Dallas Morning News (May 15, 1959) on the decision to close the branch and sell the building is here.
+- “City Plans To Sell Building” (DMN, May 15, 1959) — on the decision to close the branch and sell the building

 The library’s architects, Ralph Bryan and Walter Sharp also designed the nearby Moorland YMCA — it was built at almost the same time as the library, and, hallelujah, the building still stands, currently housing the Dallas Black Dance Theatre.
 A few years later Sharp designed Lincoln High School in South Dallas.
 All in all, these architects were responsible for three extremely important buildings that served Dallas’ black citizens.

 Paul Laurence Dunbar (1872-1906) was one of the first nationally prominent African-American writers; more about him, here.

 There is another Dunbar branch library in the Dallas Public Library system — the website for the Paul Laurence Dunbar Lancaster-Kiest Branch Library is here.

 Copyright © 2015 Paula Bosse.
 All Rights Reserved.